 As a rule of thumb a beginner should practice 10 to 15 minutes per day, gradually increasing the time as their attention span will allow.
 An intermediate student should practice 25 to 45 minutes per day.
 An advanced student will need to practice 45 to 60 minutes per day.
 These are just generalities and some children may be capable of practicing more while some will need to break things down into shorter sessions.
 I will try to assess the amount of work that your child is capable of and /or willing to take on and assign things accordingly.
 In order for me to do this accurately, it is very important that you (or your child depending on his/her age) write down how much they are practicing!
 There is a space in your child's assignment folder to write this information down as well as detailed notes on what they should be practicing and how to approach a particular piece of music.
 Please encourage your child to use these folders and be very careful to bring them to lessons.
 You can also jot down notes to me in the folder with any concerns you may have.

-RecitalsYour child will be given at least two opportunities to perform during the year at the end of the semester recitals.
-Performance is an important part of the musical experience and I strongly encourage students to be in both recitals.
+RecitalsYour child will be given several opportunities to perform during the year.
+Performance is an important part of the musical experience and I strongly encourage students to be involved.
 Some children are very shy about performing and some are downright "hams".
 If your child is shy, I would encourage them to at least prepare something for the recital and attend, even if at the last minute they don't want to go through with it.
 Some kids who at first may be very shy feel comfortable enough to perform once they see other kids playing.
-I will never force anyone to participate if they don't want to.
+I will never force anyone to perform if they don't want to.